Adolescents HIV Prevention and Treatment Toolkit for Eastern and Southern Africa

 - Improve knowledge and encourage discussion about adolescent HIV treatment and prevention as well as related issues of sexual and reproductive health;

-- Help form new or enhance existing support groups for young people living with HIV;
+- Help from new or enhance existing support groups for young people living with HIV;

 - Bring in new ideas and activities on approaching young people on topics related to HIV and sexual and reproductive health rights.